itsmeipg/mpv-config/README.md

 - ~~Post on Reddit about my config so people actually use my config and I can get feedback.~~
 - ~~Work on uosc-subtitles.
 Rename to uosc-subtitle-settings.
 Add options to override ASS subs.
 Add options to move subs.
 Possibly fonts section or just add every option available to subs (blur, border, etc) but it might be too much bloat.~~
-- ~~Add options to set the increase/decrease steps for each color setting~~
+- ~~Add options to set the increase/decrease steps for each color setting.~~
 - Maybe add radio buttons to show which shader profile is being used.
-- Maybe add .conf for uosc-screenshot.conf
+- Maybe add .conf for uosc-screenshot.conf.
-- Maybe adjust playlist opacity of the thing on the top left
+- Maybe adjust playlist opacity of the thing on the top left.

 # Feedback